 This is a victory for both the UK Health Secretary and parents everywhere, and is a far more meaningful endeavor than France’s blanket ban on phones in schools.
 This is Instagram - finally taking account for content displayed on its platform and demonstrating willingness to intervene when it is necessary.

-One father in particular, Ian Russell, has pursued Instagram after discovering his 14 year old daughter Holly’s suicidal state of mind on her page following her death.
+One father in particular, Ian Russell, has pursued Instagram after discovering his 14 year old daughter Molly’s suicidal state of mind on her page following her death.
 He says social media platforms abetted her suicide hosting inappropriate content on their targeting engines.

 Following the UK Health Secretary’s call and a consultation with mental health and suicide prevention experts, Facebook announced that Instagram will ban and remove graphic images of self-harm.

 Some of the content being removed includes images and videos of cutting and other forms of self-harm injuries.
 However, there is no news on what they might do about making contact with the Police, the NHS, or intervening when people openly express interest in self-harm and suicide on social media.

 Instagram built its popularity on ease, speed and most of all being fun to use without the accompanying wickedness, toxicity, trolling and nastiness that plagues Snapchat.

 Facebook wants to stay bully free which is why they have implemented new anti-bullying features – hopefully reducing the amount of cyberbullying currently taking place on its platform.